0bishop/rusty-stealer/README.md

 # Rusty Stealer 🚀
-- *a blazing fast Discord Token Grabber & Stealer, no popo made with python*
+- *a blazing fast Stealer, no popo made with python*

 ## Build :
 ```bash